-So with this in mind we need to do all we can to keep our backs strong and healthy, and this is where a wearing a back support belt can be a big help.
+So with this in mind we need to do all we can to keep our backs strong and healthy, and this is where a wearing a lumbar back brace or lumbar support belt can be a big help.

 How Does A Back Support Belt Work?

-The theory behind wearing a back support belt is exactly as the name suggests, to provide support for your back.
+The theory behind wearing a back support belt or lumbar back brace is exactly as the name suggests, to provide support for your back.

-However it actually does this by by compressing your abdomen rather than your back.
+However it actually does this by compressing your abdomen rather than your back.

-The idea is that by holding the stomach in with the belt and putting pressure on the abdomen you increase the support and lower the load on your lower back.
+The idea is that by holding the stomach in with the support brace and putting pressure on the abdomen you increase the support and reduce the load on your lower back.